Using Alcohol As Deodorant To Reduce Plastic In Personal Hygiene

 And finally here’s my common sense disclaimer: I’m not a doctor nor have I cleared my pit-funk-eliminator routine with my doctor.
 I’ve just never felt the need.

 I mean, I’m putting less chemicals on my body so I’m assuming that’s a good thing.
-And it’s worked well for me for about a decade so far.
+And it’s worked well for me for over a decade so far.

 But if there is any question at all for you please check with your doctor.